New Jerusalem Bible: Sources

-This version of scripture is translated directly from the Hebrew, Greek or Aramaic.
+This version of scripture is translated directly from the Hebrew, Greek and Aramaic.
 The 1973 French translation, the Bible de Jérusalem, is followed only where the text admits to more than one interpretation.
 The introductions and notes, with some modifications, are taken from the Bible de Jérusalem.

 Overview

 The New Jerusalem Bible is an update to the Jerusalem Bible, an English version of the French Bible de Jérusalem.
 It is commonly held that the Jerusalem Bible was not a translation from the French; rather, it was an original translation heavily influenced by the French.
 This view is not shared by Henry Wansbrough, editor of the New Jerusalem Bible, who writes, "Despite claims to the contrary, it is clear that the Jerusalem Bible was translated from the French, possibly with occasional glances at the Hebrew or Greek, rather than vice versa."